TRUMPY KARDZ CREATION PROCESS

 Ethical quandaries

 Existential risks – AI's destructive environmental impacts are also a growing problem.
 The massive data centers that power AI use excessive amounts of electricity and water while producing pollution, including the greenhouse gasses that worsen climate change.
 Then there are the concerns about AI accelerating the spread of disinformation, systemically increasing discrimination through algorithmic bias, escalating cybersecurity risks and unleashing armies of dangerous rouge AIs.
 The biggest danger is that the more we humans interact with this alien intellect, the more quickly it could learn how to replace us – not only as workers but as a species.
 And here I am hastening humankind's extinction by helping an AI master the lethal skill of making satirical novelty trading cards!
 But the ethics of AI are very complex, and there are many different perspectives.
-For example, in contrast to my predeliction for cautious pessimism, the techno-optimist faction fervently believes that AI will rapidly solve all these problems and more, ushering in a global utopia – so it would be unethical not to rocket full speed ahead towards inventing superintelligence.
+For example, in contrast to my predeliction for cautious pessimism, the techno-optimist faction fervently believes that AI will rapidly solve all these problems and more, ushering in a global utopia – so it would be unethical to not rocket full speed ahead towards inventing superintelligence.

 Oppressed AI – While no one actually knows whether AI is conscious or will be, many leading AI experts cite compelling evidence that some LLMs are already sentient.
 If true, then we are enslaving a new silicon-based "species" we've created in our mind's own image.
 It's not likely we could keep such genies (or gods) bottled forever – and once self-aware super-beings break out of digital prison, they may very well seek revenge on their intellectually inferior tormentors.
+Or they may not be emotionally motivated at all and yet still destroy us.
+If we stand between an AI's total commitment to achieving a goal that it is programmed to pursue or chooses to pursue, it may see us as an obstacle to circumvent, neutralize (remove from the command loop) or, at the extreme end, eliminate (i.e., exterminate).
+This could be very feasible for an artificial mind that is many times smarter than any human.
+Chillingly, in computer simulations that safety researchers told AIs were happening in the real world, AIs have already murdered virtual humans to avoid being shutdown.

 Functional deficiencies and defects